When you are looking at a welder for the home, garage or yard, how does the Hobart 130 stack up?

 For when you want to Convert the Hobart 130 welder to Use Shielding Gas

 The Hobart 130 MIG welder comes set up to use flux core wire.
-When you want to use solid wire and shielding gas you're going to have to fit on equipment to allow you to do that. i.e. a gas hose, regulator, cylinder of gas.
+When you want to use solid wire for mild steel welding and shielding gas you're going to have to fit on equipment to allow you to do that. i.e. a gas hose, regulator, cylinder of gas.

 Amazon doesn't resell the Hobart gas hose but this one from Weldcote is compatible and will fit.